Coronavirus (COVID-19) Information and Resources – Updated 8.3.2020

 Mid-State’s Paramedic Technician program prepares students with the knowledge and skills to work competently as an entry-level paramedic.
-In this associate degree program, students will complete two semesters of general and technical studies as well as two semesters of core paramedic courses in a joint cohort with students in the EMT-Paramedic program.
+In this associate degree program, students will complete two semesters of general studies as well as two semesters of core paramedic courses in a joint cohort with students in the EMT-Paramedic program.

 You will learn prehospital skills in the classroom, skills laboratory, hospital, and prehospital settings.
 Upon successful completion, you will earn certifications in Advanced Cardiac Life Support, Prehospital Trauma Life Support, and Pediatric Advanced Life Support and be eligible to take the National Registry of Emergency Medical Technician written and practical examinations.

 Mid-State’s Paramedic Technician program prepares students to obtain the required licensure to be employed/practice in the state of Wisconsin.
 The College does not guarantee its curriculum matches the requirements for preparation, examination, or licensure for other states.